maoweinilsson/PDC-software-web/applications/GROMACS/beskow/5.0.4/using.rst

  * *gmx_mpi_d mdrun* : Same as above but in double precision.
 This one is much slower than the single precisio  *mdrun_mpi* and is used only in special cases, such as Normal Mode analysis.
  * *gmx_seq mdrun* : This binary is compiled without parallel support (no MPI, no OpenMP, no thread-MPI), and no AVX2 instructions support.
 I.e. it runs only as a single process, but you're able to run it also on the login node, e.g. for quick tests.
 It must NOT be used for production runs!!

 All tools from the GROMACS suite can be launched using any of the above three versions, e.g. you'll find *grompp_seq*, *gmx_seq grompp*, *gmx_mpi grompp*, and *gmx_mpi_d grompp* all work.
 In most cases there is no difference between them (very few tools support MPI even though the library is linked).
-If you want to do a quick pre-processing on the login node, you'll be able to use only the non-suffixed versions.
+If you want to do a quick pre-processing on the login node, you'll be able to use only the "_seq"-suffixed versions.
 On the compute nodes you can use all three versions.

+Remember to *always* use in your scripts *aprun* in front of the actual GROMACS command!
 Here is an example script:

 .. literalinclude:: files/gromacs.run
     :language: bash